 Nike, adidas, PUMA…as some of the biggest brands in the game, we’ve all heard and said the names of them at one point.
 But, have you ever thought about how you’re saying them?

-The team here at JD have put the question to you, to find out exactly how you say our favourite brand names, if your birthplace has any effect on pronunciation, and if men and women say brands differently.
+The team here at JD have put the question to you, to find out exactly how you pronounce Nike, adidas as well as our other favourite brand names, if your birthplace has any effect on pronunciation, and if men and women say brands differently.

 A total of 3081 of you responded to our survey, so let’s dig right in and see what you said!